Preparing for Year-End from an HR and Payroll Perspective

 If you are currently outsourcing your payroll, you will only need to focus on the following four steps.
 If you process your payroll in-house, you will also need to address the second section of this article.

-Some payroll solutions also identify missing or invalid employee data which helps insure data integrity and eliminate unnecessary headaches.
+Some payroll solutions also identify missing or invalid employee data which ensure data integrity and eliminate unnecessary headaches.

 Some companies charge a fee to the employee for a duplicate W-2.
 If this is the case, inform your employees of this fee so that they will be more cautious in storing the original document.
 However, with employee self-service, employees can access their W-2 electronically at no charge and without inconveniencing the payroll department.